smpetersgithub/AdvancedSQLPuzzles/Database Articles/Truth Tables/readme.md

 ### Logic Symbols

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Like any branch of mathematics, a set of symbols and terms needs to be defined.
-Here is a summary of the different symbols and terms and examples of how they are used in everyday English statements.
+Here is a summary of the different symbols and terms, and examples of how they are used in everyday English statements.

 | Logical Operation       | Symbol |   English Language Usage     |
 |-------------------------|--------|------------------------------|